FreeWill201/Regex-Tutorial/gist-template.md

 By using the caret ^ and the dollar sign $ in the regex, you can ensure that the hex value matches the entire string and is positioned at the start and end.

-Continue with the remaining sections to complete your tutorial.

 ### Back-references